Forrestdale

 AreaSearch assessment of residential development activity positions Forrestdale among the top 25% of areas assessed nationwide

-Forrestdale has averaged approximately 170 new dwelling approvals annually.
-Between FY-21 and FY-25, around 850 homes were approved, with an additional 112 approved in FY-26 to date.
-Each year, about 0.5 people move to the area for each dwelling built over the past five financial years.
+Forrestdale averaged approximately 170 new dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Between FY-21 and FY-25, around 850 homes were approved, with an additional 112 approvals in FY-26.
+On average, 0.5 people moved to the area for each dwelling built over these years.

 Frequently Asked Questions - Development